-Nadir Yildirim, a Forest Resources Ph.D. student, and Alexander Chasse, a 2013 civil engineering graduate and current UMaine researcher, were awarded \$5,000 for their business, Revolution Research Inc., a start-up company that aims to develop forest-based, environmentally friendly materials for the construction, insulation and food-packaging
+Nadir Yildirim, a Forest Resources Ph.D. student, and Alexander Chasse, a 2013 civil engineering graduate and current UMaine researcher, were awarded \$5,000 for their business, Revolution Research Inc., a start-up company that aims to develop forest-based, environmentally friendly materials for the construction, insulation and food-packaging industries.

-Sponsored in part by the Maine Business School, the UMaine Business Challenge was started by four UMaine 2010 alumni Owen aine Business School professor Pank Agrrawal has created a meeting ground for students who are passionate about finance and want to explore quantitatively oriented investing themes.

-McCarthy, James Morin, Matt Ciampa and Sangam Lama, to provide collegiate entrepreneurs with the financial and strategic support to help transform their business dreams into reality.
+Sponsored in part by the Maine Business School, the UMaine Business Challenge was started by four UMaine 2010 alumni Owen McCarthy, James Morin, Matt Ciampa and Sangam Lama, to provide collegiate entrepreneurs with the financial and strategic support to help transform their business dreams into reality.